bids-standard/bids-specification/src/99_appendices/03_hed.md

 ...

 ```
-If you provide an _events.json file somewhere in your data hierarchy that has a HED map for `mycodes`.
-The HED tags associated with a given `mycodes` value can then be associated with the event instances in that category.
+If you provide an _events.json file somewhere in your data hierarchy that has a HED map for `mycodes`, the HED tags associated with a given `mycodes` value can then be associated with the event instances in that category.
 You may provide a `HED` column and multiple category columns.
 The union of the relevant HED tags will then be associated with the event instance.

 Example: